Straight to the Point

 Key Specs

 What we liked: This chic set was fancypants, with its earthy shapes, tones, and textures.
-Like Fable New York, my overall winner, the set from Tarhong is bamboo-based with a melamine binder.
-They’re also super lightweight, with a satisfyingly crisp texture.
-Despite their delicate looks, the pieces stood up well to testing, passing my tests with flying colors.
+Like my overall winner, the Tarhong set is bamboo-based with a melamine binder.
+It's also super lightweight.
+Despite its delicate look, its pieces stood up well to my durability and drop tests, passing them with flying colors.

 What we didn’t like: This set has settings for six, but only three kinds of dishes.
 I missed the smaller cereal (or, if I’m being honest, ice cream) bowl that other sets had, and the pasta bowls were too big, both deep and wide.
 This set also was at the higher end of the price range, at $198 ($11 per piece).